smogledore/smogledore.github.io/content/portfolio/caldera-textile.md

 ---
-title: "Create a new product to get new customers from a vertical approach - Target a new market with a dedicated product"
+title: "Increase customer acquisition with a new product created for a vertical approach"
 date: 2022-01-20
 draft: false
 product: "Caldera Textile"